 What Should We Do?

-No one with congestive heart failure should change his dietary sodium intake without first discussing the latest research with a cardiologist.
-Heart failure is such a serious condition that it requires constant and careful medical supervision.
+People with congestive heart failure should not change their dietary sodium intake on their own.
+Instead, we recommend discussing the latest research with a cardiologist.
+Heart failure is a serious condition that requires constant and careful medical supervision.
 Changing dietary habits suddenly could lead to disaster!

 Physicians should keep up with the latest evidence with regard to sodium and health.
-Just because a guideline suggests that everyone must keep sodium intake below 1500 mg a day does not make it the best advice for everyone.
+Accepting guidelines without reviewing the underlying data does not lead to the best patient care.